 Simply put, drug detox kits are the easy way out.
 They are for people who are looking for a quick fix, or to cheat the drug test system altogether.
 Their success rates aren’t proven and therefore, it’s hard to tell if their benefits outweigh the risks.

-Some kits are even made up of chemical compounds that could come up on a drug screen as suspicious when they’re attempting to avoid showing up as certain drugs in the first place.
+Some kits are even made up of chemical compounds that could show up on a drug screen as suspicious.
 Additionally, if you detox using a kit, you might go right back to using hours or days later.
-Then where will you be?

 How do drug detox kits and medical detox compare?
 Detox kits are done at home without supervision, while medical detox is done under medical care in a hospital, rehab center, or detox location.